 The company is using tailor-made nano-materials – solid adsorbents, with very high storage capacity for CO2, engineered to catch and release CO2 in less than 60 seconds.
 As a result, Svante needs a much smaller inventory of adsorbents relative to other technologies using a liquid solvent.

 The company has also estimated a single capture unit taking out 1 million tons of CO2 a year would cost $2 trillion for 10,000 of such units.
 They would allow Svante’s industrial customers to capture and sequester or utilize 10 gigatons of emissions per year which suits ideally global net zero targets.

 The world is faced with one of the biggest challenges it has ever had – the need to urgently remove around 1300 gigatons of historically built emissions in the atmosphere and transition to a net zero economy.
-Replacing fossil fuel energy generation with renewables and hydrogen energy seems like the ideal solution, however, it will take decades for the infrastructure and power capacities to be made available worldwide.
-While the world is transitioning towards clean energies, carbon capture technologies could facilitate the process and take their key role in reducing the flow of current emissions.
+Replacing fossil fuel energy generation with renewables plus energy storage and hydrogen seems like the ideal solution, however, it will take decades for the infrastructure and power capacities to be made available worldwide.
+While the world is transitioning towards clean energies, point-source carbon capture technologies could ease the process and take a toll on reducing the flow of current emissions.